 P.S.
 I am putting my park ranger hat on now to say, as always, never hike alone!
 Bouldering injuries are not uncommon in Joshua Tree, neither are dehydration scares even among experienced hikers.
 Also: rattlesnakes.
 Need I say more?

-*Disclaimer: I use affiliate links in this post.
-This means, if you choose to buy anything from these links, I get a small commission at no cost to you*
+*There are affiliate links in this post.
+This means, if you choose to buy anything from these links, my blog receives a small commission!*